 - Participation: List the ministry activities or other activities in which you were involved during the week. - 2.
-Theological Reflection: Choose one significant event from the past week and analyze it by considering the following questions: What is going on? (description of the event including the persons involved and its context); Why is this going on? (interpretation of the event including the possible theological, cultural and experiential factors involved); What ought to be going on? (evaluation of the event employing the appropriate theological, cultural and experiential resources); and How might I respond? (action/response to the event including what can be done, what can be learned and what impact this event has made on your identity as a servant of Christ and his church). - Problem Solving: Describe any problems you may have encountered during the week and how you handled them. - Prayer/Bible Study/Spiritual Development: Relate how the Lord used His Word to 4. influence your ministry over the week.
+Theological Reflection: Choose one significant event from the past week and analyze it by considering the following questions: What is going on? (description of the event including the persons involved and its context); Why is this going on? (interpretation of the event including the possible theological, cultural and experiential factors involved); What ought to be going on? (evaluation of the event employing the appropriate theological, cultural and experiential resources); and How might I respond? (action/response to the event including what can be done, what can be learned and what impact this event has made on your identity as a servant of Christ and his church). - Problem Solving: Describe any problems you may have encountered during the week and how you handled them. - 4.
+Prayer/Bible Study/Spiritual Development: Relate how the Lord used His Word to influence your ministry over the week.
 What specifically have you been praying for in your ministry this week, and what answers to prayer have you seen? - Personal Goals: With rationale, list specific and measurable progress you have made toward the 6 EM outcomes throughout the past week and then set progress goals for the next week. - Ministry Mentor (MM) Interaction: Describe your interaction with your MM during the 6. week.
-Include discussion of assigned readings. - 7.
-Reading: Provide the dates and chapters you read from the books in your EM reading list and reflect on the chapters, noting their application to your current ministry experiences.
+Include discussion of assigned readings. - Reading: Provide the dates and chapters you read from the books in your EM reading list and reflect on the chapters, noting their application to your current ministry experiences.
 Note significant quotes, and questions related to your reading.
 You should try to average the completion of a book per month. - 8.
 Time Investment: Show a log of time invested.
 Include the when, where and who aspects. - 9.
 Provide outlines and manuscripts of teaching/preaching sessions.

-Due: Although the journal is to be kept weekly, the student will submit it monthly for the duration of the EM.
+Due: Although the journal is to be kept weekly, the first submission of the student's journal will be submitted two weeks following the start date and then submitted monthly for the duration of the EM.
 At the conclusion of the EM the entire journal will be submitted as a whole.